Dynaa/EKF_project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric : The px, py, vx, and vy RMSE should be less than or equal to the values [.11, .11, 0.52, 0.52].

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.

-Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.
+The main program can be built and run by doing the following from the project top directory :

 1. mkdir build
 2. cd build
 3. cmake ..
 4. make
 5. ./ExtendedKF

-Tips for setting up your environment can be found in the classroom lesson for this project.

-Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 **INPUT**: values provided by the simulator to the c++ program